-(3) However, a person may be appointed to be site senior executive for more than 1 coal mine if-

-- (a) the mines are part of a mining project; or - (b) the mines consist only of exploration activities under an exploration permit or mineral development licence.
+- (3) However, a person may be appointed to be site senior executive for more than 1 coal mine if- - (a) the mines are part of a mining project; or - (b) the mines consist only of exploration activities under an exploration permit, mineral development licence or mining lease; or - (c) the mines are adjacent and on-site activities for winning coal are carried on at only 1 of the mines; or - (d) the mines comprise mines forming part of a mining project and adjacent mines, and the adjacent mines consist only of exploration activities under an exploration permit, mineral development licence or mining lease. - (4) In this section-

-"appoint" includes employ and purport to appoint.
+&quot;appoint" includes employ and purport to appoint.